 Taylor Residence Center

 Taylor Residence Center, located on Macarthur Drive, was built in 1997.
 Taylor was named in honor of OBU Alums, Jim and Doris Taylor.
 Taylor houses sophomore women in suite style rooms.
 Taylor has two levels, each with a spacious public lobby as well as a centrally located laundry room on the second level.
 Each hallway provides a common area furnished with tables and couches for study, Bible studies and community enjoyment.
+Each wing contains a kitchenette.

 - One walk-in closet